PretendoNetwork/.github/.github/CONTRIBUTING.md

 # Tests
 We do not require 100% code coverage in any tests.
 We do not currently have strict rules regarding tests, however we may ask that tests be provided for large or complex changes.

+# Licensing
+Unless otherwise specified all code is licensed under [GNU AGPLv3](https://choosealicense.com/licenses/agpl-3.0), including that of outside contributions.
+This license allows users many freedoms to use our code in their own applications, including private and commercial use, while ensuring that all derivatives remain under this same license and keeps the source available, even when used over a network.
+A repositories license may not be changed by outside contributions unless permitted by the core development team, with good reason, and the consent of all relevant contributors has been given.